aidangehring/7115-paf-opensim/README.md

-# MSc Sports Biomehcnaics Automated Report Coursework- Automated Baseball Pitch Analysis
+# MSc Sports Biomechanics Automated Report Coursework- Automated Baseball Pitch Analysis

 ### Acknowledgement of data usage
 The data for this assignment was taken from Driveline OpenBiomechanics https://github.com/drivelineresearch/openbiomechanics.